strapi/strapi/docs/docs/docs/01-core/data-transfer/01-providers/00-overview.md

 ---
-title: Destination Providers
+title: Data Transfer Providers
 tags:
   - providers
   - data-transfer
   - experimental
 ---

-# Data Providers
+# Data Transfer Providers

-Data providers are the interfaces for streaming data during a transfer.
+Data transfer providers are the interfaces for streaming data during a transfer.

 [Source providers](./01-source-providers.md) provide read streams for each stage in the transfer.